lilissun/goutil/README.md

 }
 ```

-Heap must be used with lock in multi-threading context.
+Our `PriorityQueue` must be used with lock in multi-threading context.
+In general, it is more convenient to use our `PriorityQueue`,
+if you know what you are doing.